Testo 557

 Is SM480V better for large sites?

-If wireless reach and a built-in 3/8″ vac port matter on sprawling plants, it’s a strong option.
-If your priority is proof-first evacuations, the 557’s external Pirani and app reports shine.
+If wireless reach and a built-in 3/8″ vac port matter on sprawling plants, the SM480V is a strong option.
+If your priority is proof-first evacuations, the 557's external Pirani and app reports shine.

 Field Checklist: Insurance-Ready Evacuation